hlorenzi/customasm/doc/index.md

 ## String Directive

 This directive copies the UTF-8 representation of a string to the output.
-Escape sequences and Unicode characters are available.
+Rust-like escape sequences and Unicode characters are available.
 For example:

 ```asm